Helium: Minor commercial and recreational uses

 Helium as a breathing gas has no narcotic properties, so helium mixtures such as trimix, heliox and heliair are used for deep diving to reduce the effects of narcosis, which worsen with increasing depth.
 As pressure increases with depth, the density of the breathing gas also increases, and the low molecular weight of helium is found to considerably reduce the effort of breathing by lowering the density of the mixture.
-This reduces the Reynolds number of flow, leading to a reduction of turbulent flow and an increase in laminar flow, which requires less work of breathing.
-At depths below 150 m divers breathing helium–oxygen mixtures begin to experience tremors and a decrease in psychomotor function, symptoms of high-pressure nervous syndrome.
+This reduces the Reynolds number of flow, leading to a reduction of turbulent flow and an increase in laminar flow, which requires less breathing.
+At depths below 150 m divers breathing helium-oxygen mixtures begin to experience tremors and a decrease in psychomotor function, symptoms of high-pressure nervous syndrome.
 This effect may be countered to some extent by adding an amount of narcotic gas such as hydrogen or nitrogen to a helium–oxygen mixture.

 Helium–neon lasers, a type of low-powered gas laser producing a red beam, had various practical applications which included barcode readers and laser pointers, before they were almost universally replaced by cheaper diode lasers.

 For its inertness and high thermal conductivity, neutron transparency, and because it does not form radioactive isotopes under reactor conditions, helium is used as a heat-transfer medium in some gas-cooled nuclear reactors.

 Helium, mixed with a heavier gas such as xenon, is useful for thermoacoustic refrigeration due to the resulting high heat capacity ratio and low Prandtl number.
 The inertness of helium has environmental advantages over conventional refrigeration systems which contribute to ozone depletion or global warming.

 Helium is also used in some hard disk drives.

 Scientific uses

-The use of helium reduces the distorting effects of temperature variations in the space between lenses in some telescopes, due to its extremely low index of refraction.
+The use of helium reduces the distorting effects of temperature variations in the space between lenses in some telescopes due to its extremely low index of refraction.
 This method is especially used in solar telescopes where a vacuum tight telescope tube would be too heavy.

 Helium is a commonly used carrier gas for gas chromatography.

 The age of rocks and minerals that contain uranium and thorium can be estimated by measuring the level of helium with a process known as helium dating.

-Helium at low temperatures is used in cryogenics, and in certain cryogenics applications.
+Helium at low temperatures is used in cryogenics and in certain cryogenic applications.
 As examples of applications, liquid helium is used to cool certain metals to the extremely low temperatures required for superconductivity, such as in superconducting magnets for magnetic resonance imaging.
 The Large Hadron Collider at CERN uses 96 metric tons of liquid helium to maintain the temperature at 1.9 K.